ankan-0610/streamswitch_go/README.md

 ## Contributing
 We welcome suggestions for new features or improvements.
 If you have an idea, please open an issue to discuss it.

+## Acknowledgement:
+I would like to thank Alle and their team for providing this opportunity to exercise my Golang skills.